 The reference list should come at the end of your paper and needs to provide enough information so that the reader can identify and locate the document that is cited in-text.
+With ACS style, include all author names in a reference citation.
 Head the reference list as REFERENCES.

 Papers using a numerical citation style system list the references in numerical order,

 LOOK at one of the ACS journals to see how the reference list appears with examples like in the Journal of Medicinal Chemistry.

 (1) Tobisch, S.; Zuhlke, D.; Bernhardt, J.; Stulke, J.; Hecker, M. Role of CcpA in regulation of the central pathways of carbon catabolism in Bacillus subtilis.
 J. Bacteriol.
 1999, 181, 6996−7004.